woodrush/lambda-8cc/README.md

 You can try it out on your own PC by cloning this repo.
 Running time stats are summarized in the [Running Times and Memory Usage](#running-times-and-memory-usage) section.

-Not only can lambda-8cc compile C to x86, but it can also compile C to lambda calculus terms, producing something like [rot13.lam](out/rot13.lam).
+As an additional feature, not only can lambda-8cc compile C to x86, but it can also compile C to lambda calculus terms, producing something like [rot13.lam](out/rot13.lam).
 Compiled lambda terms run on the same lambda calculus interpreter used to run lambda-8cc itself.

 Using its [compilation options](#compilation-options), lambda-8cc can compile C to 5 different formats.
 Here is a full list of its features: